taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 * Weights can be defined with each document to control their ranking.

-* Storing all the terms in lowercase helps in case-insensitive match.
+* Storing all the terms in lowercase helps in the case-insensitive match.

 * Context suggesters can be enabled to support filtering or boosting by certain criteria.